GriffinCanCode/Quorum/README.md

 # NoOversight - Multi-Agent AI Platform

-A production-ready platform enabling multiple AI agents (Claude, GPT, Gemini) to collaborate on complex tasks.
+A production-ready platform enabling multiple AI agents (Claude, GPT, Gemini) to collaborate on complex tasks via OpenRouter's unified API.
 The system uses an intelligent orchestrator to delegate subtasks to specialized agents, synthesizing their responses into coherent solutions.

 ## Overview